Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Additionally, sevens can struggle with being present in the moment and may sometimes avoid dealing with difficult emotions or situations.
 This can lead to a lack of emotional depth in relationships, as sevens may find it challenging to address and work through their partner's emotions or conflicts.

 Despite these potential challenges, Enneagram sevens are typically warm, enthusiastic, and engaging partners who bring joy and excitement to their relationships.
 They are optimistic, playful, and spontaneous, and they love to make their partners feel loved and appreciated.
 Sevens are also skilled at diffusing tension and making light of difficult situations, which can be a valuable asset in any relationship.
-[More on type 7](/blog/enneagram/7)
+[More on type 7](/blog/enneagram/enneagram-type-7)

-### Type 8 - The Challenger
+### Enneagram Type 8 in Relationships

 Enneagram type 8, also known as the Challenger or Leader, is characterized by their assertiveness, self-confidence, and protective nature.
 They have a strong desire for control and can be seen as intimidating to others, but their true motivation is to protect those they care about and ensure justice and fairness in their relationships.
 In a relationship, type 8s value honesty, loyalty, and strength.